 Learn How to Make Chocolate

-Nowadays, Ecuador does not simply export cocoa beans, but also produces award-winning chocolates.
-Learning how to make some fine chocolate and tasting delicious samples along the way is a great way to explore the history and traditions of this Ecuadorian dessert.
+Nowadays, Ecuador does not simply export cocoa beans.
+It also produces award-winning chocolates!
+Learning how to make some fine chocolate and tasting delicious samples along the way is a great way to explore the history and traditions of this Ecuadorian speciallty.

 Essential Ecuadorian Foods to Try